Affordable Estate Planning Services AS LOW AS $995

 BENEFITS OF ESTATE PLANNING WITH US

-If you own real property in another state, that property will have to go through probate in that state (know as an “ancillary probate”), in addition to a probate in Texas of residency.
+If you own real property in another state, that property will have to go through probate in that state (know as an “ancillary probate”), in addition to a probate in your state of residency.
 With a living trust you can avoid these additional probate proceedings and have that property pass to your beneficiaries immediately according to the terms of your trust.

 Probate is a court procedure that is required if your assets are distributed without a will, under a simple will or under a will with a testamentary trust.
 In court probate proceedings, the court changes the legal ownership of your property when you die.